Intergenerational Healthy Life Center

 Yes.
 However, whenever the Furman Aquatic Center is closed due to the weather season pass from Furman will be valid at the HLC.

-What will happen when Municipal Pool, located at Ames High is demolished?
+What will happen when Municipal Pool, located at Ames High is demolished in 2022?

 The School District will build a new cold water competitive pool at Ames High.
 However, this will not meet the needs of the overall general public who desire a warm water recreational experience.
 Therefore, if the Healthy Life Center is not built – residents will only have access during limited hours at the Ames High cold water facility.

 Will the activities that take place at the Gateway Administrative Office be relocated to the HLC?

 No. The Parks and Recreation Administration Office and the Small Wonders Preschool program will continue to located at Gateway Park.

 Will services/activities from the downtown Community Center at City Hall be relocated to the HLC?